 ATTENTION VETERANS: BECOME A MEMBER TODAY >JOIN NOW

-James Ballentine Uptown VFW post 246 is a mid-century building recently renovated for 2017.
-The original ballroom is now a 400 capacity music venue and nightclub.
-They’ve also added two new bars and a restaurant in the same building.
-The original back bar has been featured on Esquire TV’s Best Bars of America and remains untouched by any major remodeling.
-Voted “Best Party Bar” by City Pages Best of the Twin Cities 2017 and “Best Karaoke” several years in a row.
-Local, national and international acts, all genres, 7 nights a week.
+James Ballentine “Uptown” VFW Post 246 is a Veteran non-profit organization based in a recently renovated mid-century building.
+The original ballroom is now a 440 capacity music venue and nightclub.
+We feature three bars and a restaurant in the same building.
+The karaoke bar has been featured on Esquire TV’s Best Bars of America and remains untouched by any major remodeling since it’s establishment in the 1950’s.
+Voted “Best Party Bar” by City Pages Best of the Twin Cities 2017 and “Best Karaoke” several years in a row we offer local, national and international acts, of all genres, 7 nights a week!

-James Ballentine VFW Post 246 provides a crucial link between veterans and the community of Minneapolis area.
-JB Post 246 links new age feel with old school principles.
-Our goal is to provide a place for veterans to come and have a sense of responsibility post military, while enhancing the surrounding community.
+Our Post provides a crucial link between veterans and the Minneapolis community.
+We have a new age feel with old school principles.
+Our goal is to provide a place for veterans to belong and have a sense of responsibility, engagement, and comradery post military, while enhancing the local community.

 The Veterans of Foreign Wars of the United States is a nonprofit veterans service organization comprised of eligible veterans and military service members from the active, guard and reserve forces.